International Centres (not including UK)

 COVID-19 (Coronavirus) update

-We currently have a number of assessment opportunities throughout the year for our international general qualifications (iPrimary, iLowerSecondary, International GCSE, and International AS/A Level).
-In response to your feedback, we are pleased to confirm that we've made a number of additions to the Autumn 2020 series and some refinements to the January 2021 series for these international qualifications.
+For international general qualifications (iPrimary, iLowerSecondary, International GCSE, and International AS/A Level) we've made a number of additions to the October/November 2020 series and some refinements to the January 2021 series for these international qualifications.

 These arrangements are available to all students using international qualifications, including new entries, deferrals and students wanting to resit from any previous exam series, including the May and June 2020 series and are subject to demand (see below for further details).

-We'll be offering exams for all our International GCSE subjects in Autumn 2020 (exact dates and timetable to be confirmed).
+International GCSE - We'll be offering exams for all our International GCSE subjects in Autumn 2020.
 This is an additional arrangement for 2020 only.
 We will be running a focused January 2021 series of Mathematics A, Mathematics B, Physics, Chemistry and Biology.

 *It is important that you make your entries before the deadline date as any qualification subjects without any entries by the above deadline date will be removed and late entries will not be accepted for any removed qualification subjects.